 For questions regarding stimulus payments and tax options, please visit the IRS.

 NEW: The FDA issues authorization for Quidel QuickVue At-Home COVID-19 Test.

 NEW: The FDA issued a Drug Safety Communication for hand sanitizers, warning that symptoms such as headache, nausea, and dizziness can occur after applying alcohol-based hand sanitizers to the skin and inhaling the vapors that linger.
 Click here to learn more.

 The United States Department of Education

-NEW: As part of its ongoing efforts to ease the economic burden on millions of Americans during the COVID-19 pandemic the U.S. Department of Education —in collaboration with the U.S. Department of Agriculture (USDA)—issued guidance to postsecondary institutions to inform them about temporarily expanded Supplemental Nutrition Assistance Program (SNAP) eligibility for students in need.
+As part of its ongoing efforts to ease the economic burden on millions of Americans during the COVID-19 pandemic the U.S. Department of Education —in collaboration with the U.S. Department of Agriculture (USDA)—issued guidance to postsecondary institutions to inform them about temporarily expanded Supplemental Nutrition Assistance Program (SNAP) eligibility for students in need.

 The United States Department of Labor